-In its broadest sense, the term "humanities" encompasses all branches of the study of humanity.
-In its more traditional academic meaning, it refers to a narrower range of topics including, but not necessarily limited to, language, rhetoric, literature, history, and philosophy (the studia humanitatis of the Renaissance).
-Training in this area is thus an interdisciplinary project, and the humanities comprise an essential component of a true liberal arts education.
+he humanities comprise an essential component of a true liberal arts education.
+In its traditional academic meaning, "humanities" refers to a range of topics including language, rhetoric, literature, history, and philosophy (the studia humanitatis of the Renaissance).
+Training in this area is an interdisciplinary project.